GKrizz/CODSOFT_WB_Level2_Task1_ONLINE-QUIZ-MAKER/README.md

 ## Demo

-For a live demo, visit [Online Quiz Maker Demo](https://your-demo-link.com).
+For a live demo, visit [Online Quiz Maker Demo]([https://your-demo-link.com](https://gkrizz.github.io/CODSOFT_WB_Level2_Task2_ONLINE-QUIZ-MAKER/).

+## Acknowledgements

+This project was completed as part of the CodSoft Internship Program.
+Special thanks to CodSoft for providing this opportunity.